History + Mission

 Vidiots’ new home, in the heart of Northeast L.A., opened in May 1929 as The Yosemite Theatre.
 The Yosemite became The Eagle Theatre in 1940 and went on to serve generations of audiences for 70 years before going dark and transitioning to a church in the early 2000s.

-With almost-11,000 square feet of entertainment, social, and educational space, Vidiots is planning to operate seven-days-a-week and offer a full calendar of screenings and special programs, the full video store with DVD and BluRay rentals, concessions, and a light menu with beer and wine.
-The Eagle Theatre, with 250 seats, 35mm and DCP projection, and state-of-the-art sound, will provide flexibility for a variety of eclectic events, signature series, and tastemaker screenings.
-A second, smaller, flexible community and event space, with DCP projection and state-of-the-art sound, will be ideal for screenings, education programs, workshops, community events, and small receptions.
+With almost-11,000 square feet of entertainment, social, and educational space, Vidiots operates seven-days-a-week and offers a full calendar of screenings and special programs, the full video store with DVD and BluRay rentals, concessions, and a light menu with beer and wine.
+The Eagle Theatre, with 271 seats, 35mm and DCP projection, and state-of-the-art sound, provides flexibility for a variety of eclectic events, signature series, and tastemaker screenings.
+A second, smaller, flexible community and event space, the MUBI Microcinema, with DCP projection and state-of-the-art sound, is ideal for screenings, education programs, workshops, community events, and small receptions.

 Venue Architecture + Design: Wick Architecture / LAND design Studio